elcicd/el-CICD-docs/README.md

 **Figure 5**

-_1. Development Branch of project_
+1. _Development Branch of project_

-_2. **deployment-qa-8d7dh3g** Deployment Branch with one Deployment Patch_
+1. _**deployment-qa-8d7dh3g** Deployment Branch with one Deployment Patch_

-_3. **deployment-stg-8d7dh3g** Deployment Branch with one Deployment Patch_
+1. _**deployment-stg-8d7dh3g** Deployment Branch with one Deployment Patch_

-_4. Release Candidate Tag **1.0.0-8d7dh3g** at the HEAD of the Stg Deployment Branch_
+1. _Release Candidate Tag **1.0.0-8d7dh3g** at the HEAD of the Stg Deployment Branch_

 #### Release Deployment Branches

-[deployment patching](#deployment-patching) must be supported in production, too.
+[Deployment patching](#deployment-patching) must be supported in production, too.
 As production is possibly tuned over time due to unforeseen circumstances, a Deployment Branch is created for each microservice that was tagged in the Release Candidate process to accommodate those changes.
 Each branch is made **at the same commit hash** where the Release Candidate was tagged, and conforms to the following naming convention:

 **v<version tag>-<src-commit-hash>**
 * **v:** every release to production is prepended with a ‘v’ to delineate it from a Release Candidate
-* **<version tag>:** the Release Candidate Tag
+* **\<version tag>:** the Release Candidate Tag
-* **<src-commit-hash>:** the commit hash on the **Development Branch** where the image was built; e.g.
+* **\<src-commit-hash>:** the commit hash on the **Development Branch** where the image was built; e.g.

 **1.0.0-8d7dh3g** becomes **v1.0.0-8d7dh3g**